relab/thesis-proposals/2023/dos-testing.md

 ## Background

-Byznatine fault tolerant (BFT) protocols are used to implement a repliable service despite arbitrary behaviour and attacks from individual service participants.
+Byzantine fault tolerant (BFT) protocols are used to implement a reliable service despite arbitrary behaviour and attacks from individual service participants.
 This model is well suited for Blockchains and similar systems implemented between distrustful parties.
 Hotstuff [1] is one particular protocol designed for this model.
 The Relab research group maintains a prototype implementation of Hotstuff, relab/hotstuff [2].
 This implementation is build on the GRPC rpc layer.

 ## Project Description

+Fuzz testing is a technique where arbitrary inputs are provided to test the robustness of a system.
-The goal of this thesis is to design a testing framework that evaluates the ability of a relab/hotstuff replicas to withstand Denial of Service attacks (DOS), especially, to handle arbitrary input from other participants.
+The goal of this thesis is to apply fuzz testing to a GRPC service, i.e. to test the services behaviour to arbitrary input, created on the basis of the service interface definition.

-To this end, the tool should introduce arbitrary changes to the Protobuf messages created by a relab/hotstuff replica, feed these into other replicas and see if they crash.
+The relab/hotstuff implementation should serve as examle.
+Due to its failure model, system should not react with crash to any malformed messages.
 Optionally, the resulting tool should be included in the CI pipeline of relab/hotstuff.

 ## Resources